 This change in the power dynamic can be awkward, and even problematic, for employees and the newly anointed supervisor.
 There are common pitfalls that, if avoided, can promote a smoother transition and a healthy working environment.

-Here are five tips to ensure your new supervisor successfully navigates this unfamiliar terrain while avoiding mistakes that can stymie team productivity and cohesiveness.
+Here are five new supervisor tips to ensure they successfully navigate this unfamiliar terrain while avoiding mistakes that can stymie team productivity and cohesiveness.

 1. Remind them it’s a marathon, not a sprint

 An inexperienced supervisor may feel inclined to make immediate, drastic changes and implement a strong rule of law.

 While improvements to processes and productivity are encouraged, stark change can be jarring for people.

 Instead, encourage the new supervisor to ask the team for input on how to improve processes and the overall team dynamic.
 Remind them that it’s their job to support, challenge and motivate team members in any way they can.
 Help the supervisor communicate shared goals to the team.